Upton Country Park Adventure Play 2019

 The adjacent shoreline fields location, to the south of the play area, will remain a ‘Dogs off Lead’ area.

-Initially a temporary fence will be erected along the shoreline field boundary to separate the ‘Dogs off Lead’ and ‘Dogs on Lead’ areas.
+A temporary fence has been erected along the shoreline field boundary to separate the ‘Dogs off Lead’ and ‘Dogs on Lead’ areas.
 This will be later replaced with a permanent metal estate-style fence, RADAR gate and native hedging.

 *The Community Infrastructure Levy (CIL) is a locally set charge which can be applied to new development to help fund infrastructure projects required to accommodate growth.
 CIL can be used to fund a wide range of projects, including green infrastructure/open space and public realm improvements.